 Greenify is a free app, so give it a whirl if you have root access and let us know how well it works for you.
 If you find it useful, you can also make a donation to the author using the 2nd link below.

 Thank you for visiting DroidHorizon.
 We are also very active on the big social networks across the internet.
 We often re-share content that we think our readers will enjoy along with unique stories, helpful tips and tricks or just some cool pictures...
-We have removed Disqus as our commenting system, please log in to our site to comment.
+Please, feel free to comment below or interact with us on your social network of choice.